2010 French Open – Women's singles

 Francesca Schiavone defeated Samantha Stosur in the final, 6–4, 7–6(7–2) to win the women's singles tennis title at the 2010 French Open.
-It was her first and only major singles title, and she became the first Italian woman to win a singles major.
-Schiavone was also the first woman in the Open Era to win the title without being a top-10 seed.
-The final was also a rematch of the pair's first round match from the previous year.
+It was her first and only major singles title, becoming the first Italian woman to win a singles major.
+Schiavone was the first woman in the Open Era to win the title without being a top-10 seed.
+The final was also a rematch of the pair's first-round match from the previous year.
 With the win, Schiavone made her top 10 debut in the rankings.
-Schiavone remains the last woman with a one-handed backhand to win a singles major.
+She remains the last woman with a one-handed backhand to win a singles major.

 Svetlana Kuznetsova was the defending champion, but lost in the third round to Maria Kirilenko.